All Duluth Public Library locations are closed and events canceled until further notice.

 Book donations cannot be accepted at this time.

 Many eBooks, audiobooks, databases, and other eResources can be accessed online.

 Library Events Online

-Duluth Public Library Facebook Page - Find out about our Virtual Kaleidoscope events, Baby & Toddler Storytime, Kahoot!
-Trivia for Teens and Adults, Summer Reading program for all ages, Story Strolls at Duluth Parks, Duluth Reads, and all other virtual events!
+Duluth Public Library Facebook Page - Follow us for information about our virtual and social distanced events such as Baby & Toddler Storytimes, all ages reading programs, Story Strolls at Duluth Parks, Duluth Reads, and more!